githedgehog/k8s-tpm-device-plugin/README.md

 This value is configurable and can be overwritten at installation time with for example an additional command-line flag while installing the helm chart: `--set pluginSettings.numTpmRmDevices=128`.
 By default up to 64 pods can gain access to the `/dev/tpmrm0` device on a host.
 Note that this number is totally arbitrary, and can unfortunately not be handled differently because of the way how devices are allocated by the Kubernetes device manager.

+## Requirements

+The following requirements must be met to run the TPM device plugin:

+- obviously, it only makes sense to run this device plugin on nodes which offer a TPM device (duh) - use a custom `nodeSelector` for the `DaemonSet` if you need to be selective
+- Kubernetes 1.26 is a requirement at this point because this is when the device manager went GA - I'm afraid that if you have device plugins deployed as a feature before and you want to use this plugin, you need to modify the helm chart in this repo to remove this requirement.

+## Known Compatibility

+So far the plugin has only been tested on vanilla Kubernetes clusters running on Fedora nodes.
+It would be great to get confirmation contributions from folks who were successfully using this on some of the common cloud platforms.
+Please open an issue and/or PR for it!

 ## Installation